Sheilah Martin: Early legal career

-Early judicial career
+Court of King’s Bench and Court of Appeal of Alberta

 In 2005, Martin was appointed as judge to the Court of Queen’s Bench of Alberta in Calgary.
 Since 2009, she had also served as a deputy judge for the Supreme Court of Yukon.
 As a trial judge, she was one of the first judges in Canada to permit court journalists to use instant messaging in the courtroom while proceedings were ongoing.

 In March 2016, Martin issued the first judicial approval in Canada for a person requesting assisted death after the Supreme Court's decision in Carter v Canada (AG).
 She allowed the assisted death for a woman diagnosed with amyotrophic lateral sclerosis, and held the hearing closed to the public and media to respect her privacy.
 Martin decided that statements in support of the application from two doctors were sufficient, a decision which rejected guidelines from the Supreme Court of British Columbia and the Ontario Superior Court of Justice that more statements were required.
 Martin also held that no psychiatric assessment on the day of death was necessary, and that the applicant's request should not fail on technical or legalistic grounds.
 Martin also ruled that the ruling would apply across Canada, which allowed the applicant to travel out of province in order to fulfill her wish of assisted death.

 In June 2016, Martin was appointed by Prime Minister Trudeau to the Court of Appeal of Alberta, the Court of Appeal for the Northwest Territories, and the Court of Appeal of Nunavut.

+Supreme Court

+Martin was appointed to the Supreme Court of Canada by Prime Minister Justin Trudeau on December 18, 2017.